ibm-cloud-docs/containers/cs_cli_devtools.md

 ### bx cs api-key-reset
 {: #cs_api_key_reset}

-Replace the API key.
-The API key is required to manage your clusters.
-To avoid service interruptions, do not replace the API key unless your existing key is compromised.
+Replace the current IAM API key in a {{site.data.keyword.containershort_notm}} region.

+This command requires the {{site.data.keyword.containershort_notm}} admin access policy and stores the API key of the user that executes this command in the account.
+The IAM API key is required to order infrastructure from the IBM Cloud infrastructure (SoftLayer) portfolio.
+Once stored, the API key is used for every action in a region that requires infrastructure permissions independent of the user that executes this command.
+For more information about how IAM API keys work, see the [`bx cs api-key-info` command](#cs_api_key_info).

+**Important** Before you use this command, make sure that the user who executes this command has the required [{{site.data.keyword.containershort_notm}} and IBM Cloud infrastructure (SoftLayer) permissions](cs_users.html#users).

 **Example**: